seidelj/uchicago_pgg/README.md

 Create app at heroku.com.
--Add a postgres database (reccommend a standard tier, otherwise you will have problems when running the experiment) -Under Settings>Reveal Config Variable add the following based on envirnment variables defined above -- SECRET_KEY
+-Under Settings>Reveal Config Variable add the following based on envirnment variables defined above -- SECRET_KEY
 -- ADMIN_USERNAME